ethangriffith2004/musescore-auto-opener/README.md

 ## Results

-This script has **made my workflow noticeably smoother**.
-It integrates seamlessly into macOS, saves time, and ensures the correct app opens which reduces the risk of file corruption.
+This script has made my workflow noticeably smoother.
+It integrates seamlessly into macOS, saves time, and ensures the correct app opens, which prevents possible file corruption.

 ## Takeaways

 This project:
-- **Introduced me to AppleScript** and how it interacts with applications and files on macOS.
+- Introduced me to AppleScript and how it interacts with applications and files on macOS.
-- Reinforced the **importance of workflow efficiency** and automating repetitive tasks.
+- Reinforced the importance of workflow efficiency and automating repetitive tasks.
-- Demonstrated how simple scripts like this can **solve real problems** effectively.

 ## Improvements & Extensions